Terminal nerve

 The terminal nerve, also known as cranial nerve zero or simply as CN 0, is a nerve that was not included in the seminal classification of the cranial nerves as CN I through CN XII, but has since been recognized and listed in TA2.
 It was discovered by German scientist Gustav Fritsch in 1878 in the brains of sharks, and was first found in humans in 1913.

 Studies have confirmed that the terminal nerve is a common finding in the adult human brain.

 The accepted name of terminal nerve is due to its entrance in the lamina terminalis regions.
-The nerve has previously been called cranial nerve XIII, zero nerve, nerve N, and NT.
+The nerve has previously been called nerve of Pinkus, tractus olfacto-commissuralis, nervus terminalis, cranial nerve XIII, zero nerve, nerve N, and NT.